farshad-a/pdmSim/README.md

 4. Deploy the flow by clicking on <img src="figures/node-red_deploy_button.png">

 **Important Note:** Rebuilding the images causes the crenetials to be lost.
-Perform the fourth step for every build triggered by `./sim.sh reload` command.
+Perform the third step for every build triggered by `./sim.sh reload` command.
 It also causes all the other changes to nodes to be lost.
 To persist new changes the base `flow.json` file in the parent directory must be updated before running this command or `./sim.sh rm`.

 ### Adding New Nodes to Node-RED Image
 To push new features added to the Node-RED flow: